This entry has been edited to fully identify transfusion recipient Julia Harney.

 However, another Register item added, “Mr. Harney did not stand the transfusion unmoved, for he fainted during the ordeal and was compelled to lay abed for a day.”

-The first unquestionably successful transfusion in Springfield took place in April 1915, when 25-year-old Margaret Snape donated a quart of blood to her mother Ella, who was dangerously ill with peritonitis.
+Another dramatic transfusion took place in April 1915, when 25-year-old Margaret Snape donated a quart of blood to her mother Ella, who was dangerously ill with peritonitis.

 Ella Snape’s husband Harry and all five of her daughters had volunteered to be blood donors; Margaret, the youngest, and “abundant with health,” the Register said, was chosen.